Republic New York: Republic National Bank of New York

 From 1980 until Safra's death, Walter Weiner was Safra's attorney and CEO of Republic National Bank of New York and, in 1983, Wiener became chairman of the bank.

 In 1981, Republic National Bank of New York sought a tax abatement to construct its Fifth Avenue headquarters.
-The bank was the first midtown project to be turned down since the city's brush with bankruptcy in the mid-1970's.
+The bank was the first midtown project to be turned down since the city's brush with bankruptcy in the mid-1970s.
 Kenneth Schuman, chairman of the city's Industrial and Commercial Incentive Board, said that the market had become strong enough so that construction would take place without the tax abatement.

 In 1998, Safra's Republic National Bank of New York was the preferred foreign bank through which most Russian banks had correspondent accounts.
 Both Russian banks, including SBS-Agro (СБС-Агро), Menatep (Менатеп), Inkom (Инком), and United Bank (Объединенный банк), and the Russian Ministry of Finance transferred IMF loan money to foreign locations through Safra's Republic National Bank of New York.

 On 17 August 1998, the Republic National Bank of New York lost 45% of its net income due to its large holding of Russian bonds that became worthless after the 1998 Russian financial crisis.

 In 1999, Safra sold Safra Republic Holdings and Republic New York Corporation to HSBC for $10.3 billion in cash.
-The price was reduced to $9.85 billion, after the bank was convicted in a scheme to defraud Japanese investors, and fined over $600 million dollars, in connection with the disgraced market forecaster Martin A. Armstrong.
+The price was reduced to $9.85 billion, after the bank was convicted in a scheme to defraud Japanese investors, and fined over $600 million, in connection with the disgraced market forecaster Martin A. Armstrong.

 On 31 December 1999, HSBC Private Bank became the new name for Safra's former holdings.